-27. La Wenforcement authorities 28.
-PO Authority for applying POCA investigative and prosecutorial measures for FT is not explicitly included in law; Law enforcement authorities' integration into the AML/CFT framework needs to be detailed and formalized.
+27. La PC w enforcement authorities Authority for applying POCA investigative and prosecutorial measures for FT is not explicitly included in law; Law enforcement authorities' integration into the AML/CFT framework needs to be detailed and formalized.
 Inadequate resources for the DPP's office affects implementation.
-Specific FT-related authority should be incorporated either in UNATMA or by amending POCA to directly include any FT offense; Law enforcement authorities' designation and integration into the AML/CFT framework, including relative to the FIU, should be detailed and formalized; Resources for the DPP's office should be enhanced and consideration should be given to formally deputizing FIU lawyers as assistant DPPs.
-MOU with AUSTRAC, the Australian FIU is in its final review stages by the Australian Government and is expected to be finalized by the second quarter of 2012.
+Specific FT-related authority should be incorporated either in UNATMA or by amending POCA to directly include any FT offense; Law enforcement authorities' designation and integration into the AML/CFT framework, including relative to the FIU, should be detailed and formalized; Resources for the DPP's office should be enhanced and consideration should be given to formally deputizing FIU lawyers To date, the FIU has finalized an MOU with its counterpart in the Cayman Islands.
+An MOU has been recently signed by the FIU and sent via courier for signature by the Turks & Caicos FIU.
+The MOU with AUSTRAC, the Australian FIU is in its final review stages by the Australian Government and is expected to be finalized by the second quarter of 2012.
 Update -August 2012 The MOU with the FIU of Turks & Caicos has been finalized.
 The MOU with AUSTRAC remains pending.
 The FIU has entered into negotiations with the FIUs of Taiwan, India and Liechtenstein for signature.
 The FIU of Taiwan has indicated its interest in entering into a more formal Agreement for the exchange of financial information as opposed to a non-legally binding MOU.
 Update-February 2013 The Agreement between the SVG FIU and the Taiwan FIU was finalized in December 2012.
 Update-August 2013 The FIU has executed MOUs with its counterparts in Dominica, Trinidad and Tobago and Saint Maarten thus far for 2013.
-The Office of the DPP has received an additional Attorney-at -Law, who before his admittance to the Bar was a member of the Royal St. Vincent and the Grenadines Police Force.
+Update-February 2014 Three (3) MOUs in total were signed in 2013 by the FIU and its Regional Counterparts as listed above.
+No MOUs have been signed thus far for 2014. • The Office of the DPP has received an additional Attorney- at -Law, who before his admittance to the Bar was a member of the Royal St. Vincent and the Grenadines Police Force.
 The Office of the DPP is presently staffed with 4 lawyers.
 Update-August 2012 An additional Crown Counsel has been appointed to the Office of the DPP which is now staffed with five (5) lawyers.
-Update-February 2013 An Assistant Director of Public Prosecution was appointed in December 2012 to the Office of the DPP.
-The office of the DPP is now staffed with six (6) Crown Counsels and the DPP and the Assistant DPP. wers of competent authorities
+Update-February 2013 as assistant DPPs.
+An Assistant Director of Public Prosecution was appointed in December 2012 to the Office of the DPP.